collinhover/impactplusplus/README.md

 * setting grounded is now handled differently internally for top down mode
 * `last` is now always contains last position instead of current
 * colliding with an entity that functions as a moving platform now works as expected in all cases
+* removed `onPaused` and `onUnpaused` signals for better stability (was causing issues with entities that persisted between levels)
+* removed `updateCleanup` method
+* removed `checkStop` method
+* `intersectWith` method now sets `intersecting` property, make sure to call parent when you override this method!
+* all properties modified by collision checks should now be reset via the `cleanupCollision` method (called automatically before new collisions)

 ```
 ig.Character
 ```
 * fixed incorrect examples in docs
 * added `clearPath` method for better control of path clearing
+* fixed incorrect invulnerability modifying alpha when character has alpha other than 1
+* characters should climb properly again

 ```
 ig.Player